-With the Mercedes EQS sedan, Daimler is proud to have an electric car in its portfolio that can travel 780 km (485 miles) as per WLTP (revised) on a single charge, but it’s not putting further innovations in this regard on ice.
+With the Mercedes EQS sedan, Mercedes-Benz Group is proud to have an electric car in its portfolio that can travel 780 km (485 miles) as per WLTP on a single charge, but it’s not putting further innovations in this regard on ice.
 Work is already in progress to develop an EV with a range of more than 750 miles!

-After introducing the EQS to the world, Christoph Starzynski, Vice-President Electric Vehicle Architecture, Mercedes-Benz, was asked in an interview if the EQS’s range was “the end of the line.”
+After introducing the EQS to the world, Christoph Starzynski, Vice-President Electric Vehicle Architecture, Mercedes-Benz, was asked in an interview if the EQS’ range was “the end of the line.”
 In response, Starzynski said:

-This isn’t the first time we hear a Daimler official talk about Mercedes-AMG HPP’s involvement in the development of the Mercedes EQXX.
-In March 2021, Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains, said the same in an internal interview while talking about how that division participates in the development of some road cars.
+This wasn’t the first time we heard a Mercedes official talk about Mercedes-AMG HPP’s involvement in the development of the Mercedes EQXX.
+In March 2021, Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains, said the same in an internal interview while discussing how that division participates in the development of some road cars.

 We are invited to take part in projects – albeit in different ways.
 From doing peer reviews on development that is going on, to co-developing concepts with our colleagues in Germany.
 One great example of that is our participation in the EQXX technology program, where we work alongside our engineering colleagues to take the next step in the reach, efficiency and charging of electric vehicles.Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains